Accelerated Bachelors/Master's Program Procedures

 Step Two – Completing the ABM Request Form

 The approving advisor will contact the Graduate School to add the ABM designation to the student’s record.
-Then the advisor will complete and sign the ABM Request Form prior to registration, including only the student’s planned classes with open registration.
+Then the advisor will complete and sign the ABM Request Form , including only the student’s planned classes with open registration.

 The advisor submits the completed ABM Request Form to the student’s graduation analyst for review and signature.
 The analyst then forwards the ABM form to the Registrar’s Office for processing.